getsentry/rfcs/text/0083-starfish-tracing-model.md

 # Terms

 The new tracing model is an extension to our existing tracing model.
-As such we try go adhere to some of the existing terms.
+As such we try to adhere to some of the existing terms.
 Note that this document is intentionally glossing over some of the details to better describe the desired end result.
 Individual RFCs will have to be written to narrow down on specific schema definitions.